 You must also make a Spellcraft check every time you cast a spell, but you may always "take a 10" on these rolls.
 That is, you can assume that you have a 10 on each die roll and simply add 10 to your Spellcraft bonus to see if you are able to cast that spell.
 The DC for this check is 15+Spell Circle, thus Cantrips (0 Circle) spells have a DC of 15 to cast, 1st Circle spells, 16, 2nd Circle Spells 17, and so on.
 Therefore, it is only problematic to cast higher circle spells as a lower level caster.
 Unlike the M.A. roll, if this roll fails you do waste MEA.
-Thus, a Wizard with a Spellcraft of +7 can always make a Spellcraft check of 17 and can therefore always cast 2nd Circle Spells, but must roll to cast 3rd Circle or higher spells.
+Thus, a Wizard with a Spellcraft of +7 can always make a Spellcraft check of 17 and can therefore always cast 2nd Circle Spells, but must roll to cast 3nd Circle or higher spells.
+Spellcraft checks that fail by 5 or more are considered botch threats that the D.M. may activate by spending one (or more) action dice for a botch effect.